 2014.
 I was reading about synaesthesia (a different sensory disorder) and a passage about misophonia popped up.
 I thought “THIS IS ME, THIS IS A THING!”

-I bounced around the room and flapped with excitement for a while, then sat down and stayed up all night researching it.
+I bounced around the room with excitement for a while, then stayed up all night researching it.

 What are your 3 biggest triggers?